cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

    --from-file=vault.crt=${WORKDIR}/vault.crt

 ```

-## Pending:
-vault cert should allow using the svc address vault.default.svc.cluster.local
--- scripted, but not tested --

 ## NONONO: Install Secrets CSI Driver
 This allows Vault Secrets to be mounted as Volumes ?when a SecretProviderClass is created?